 For the high-energy part of the spectrum, above $E \sim 10^7$ GeV, the cosmogenic γ -rays will be dominated by the first generation of γ -rays attenuated by the cosmic photon backgrounds.
 In our calculations for this first γ -ray generation, we include a redshift dependence in the attenuation by Pair Production on the CMB, but mostly omit secondary production via the Inverse Compton scattering process that would generate the EM cascades.
 We are currently investigating the effect from implementing attenuation on the URB as well.
 As figure 4.6 shows, our results provide a low contribution to the HE γ -ray flux, and we conclude that our prediction is consistent with the upper limits on the diffuse flux of UHE photons given by ref.
-[61] from Pierre Auger Observatory data.
-Since photons create showers with a different X{max} than CRs, they can be distinguished by the Pierre Auger Observatory observations.
+[61] from Pierre Auger data.
+Since photons create showers with a different X{max} than CRs, they can be distinguished by the Pierre Auger observations.

 The EM cascade emission gives the contribution of cosmogenic electrons/positrons and γ -rays to the isotropic γ -ray background (IGRB).
 For figure 4.6 we have simulated the EM cascades for the first generation of EM particles from a CRPROPA simulation of the proton spectrum for the "no evolution" case over a distance of 1 Gpc.
-Based on the results above, the EM cascade spectrum shows universality over long distances - even though the UHECRs that reach us can only come from within ~ 100 Mpc due to their deflections by galactic and extragalactic magnetic fields, the cosmogenic neutrinos and γ -rays can travel much longer distances before arriving at Earth.4 Our simulations with the EM module produce a broad γ -ray spectrum that peaks in the GeV-TeV range.
+Based on the results above the EM cascade spectrum shows universality over long distances - even though the UHECRs that reach us can only come from within ~ 100 Mpc due to their deflections by galactic and extragalactic magnetic fields, the cosmogenic neutrinos and γ -rays can travel much longer distances before arriving at Earth.4 Our simulations with the EM module produce a broad γ -ray spectrum that peaks in the GeV-TeV range.
 We see from the figure that the predicted cascade γ -ray flux stays below the Fermi-LAT IGRB data.
 The IGRB has contributions not only from cosmogenic photons but from many different sources such as blazars.
-In relation to UHECR models it thus constitutes an upper limit to the corresponding cosmogenic γ -ray emission, so in order for predictions to be consistent with the Fermi-LAT data, an upper limit on the proton content can be determined.
+In relation to UHECR models it thus constitutes an upper limit to the corresponding cosmogenic γ -ray flux.
+Including more protons in the UHECR flux, for example, will increase the cascade γ -ray emission, so in order for predictions to be consistent with the Fermi-LAT data, an upper limit on the proton content can be determined.
 In this way our minimal model for cosmogenic γ -ray flux is consistent with the data but does not provide a strong constraint.

 We use the approximation with two cosmogenic photon components (cascades and HE γ -rays) in order to emulate the total, continuous EM production over the full redshift range.
 The implementation of the redshift effects in our EM module was beyond the timeframe of this thesis, but would otherwise be able to provide the full cosmogenic EM emission in terms of both cascades and UHE γ -rays.
-It is expected that a full calculation of the EM emission that also includes redshift effects would
+It is expected that a full calculation of the EM emission that also includes redshift effects would introduce some features in the spectrum that are not seen in the results here, but since the emission